Sinus CT scan

 - Injury to the face over the sinuses from trauma

 - The cause of repeated bloody noses (epistaxis)

-This results from this test may also help your health care provider plan for sinus surgery.
+The results from this test may also help your provider plan for sinus surgery.

 Results are considered normal if no problems are seen in the sinuses.